THE STORY OF FISHERS

 Raised by the sea.

 The challenge was to use these elements to make a spirit with a character that is synonymous to this area.
-I experimented with several combinations of herbs until I found the unique mix that is Fishers Gin.
+Andrew experimented with several combinations of herbs until he found the unique mix that is Fishers Gin.

-The inspiration for the name Fishers came while I was walking my dog Watson on the sea wall which separates the North Sea from the marshes of the River Alde.
+The inspiration for the name 'Fishers' came whilst Andrew was walking his dog Watson on the sea wall, which separates the North Sea from the marshes of the River Alde.

 The name had to reflect Aldeburgh, historically a fishing village.
-It still has a small industry today and on most mornings you can buy fresh fish straight from the day boats, which is why I incorporated fishing nets and their bright colours into our bottle design.
+It still has a small industry today, and on most mornings, you can buy fresh fish straight from the day boats.
+This is why Andrew incorporated fishing nets and their bright colours into the Fishers bottle design.

-We scoured Aldeburgh for a new home for Fishers which was in keeping with my ethos.
-With invaluable help from the wonderful Fishers team we created a distillery right on the sea front with the salt marshes not far behind.
-At last we could drop anchor on the edge of my hometown.
-I replaced the anchor on the bottle with a scallop shell in celebration of Maggi Hambling’s sculpture which stands proud at the entrance to the town.
+Andrew scoured Aldeburgh for a new home for Fishers which was in keeping with his ethos.
+With invaluable help from the wonderful Fishers team, we created a Distillery right on the sea front, with the salt marshes not far behind.
+At last, Fishers could drop anchor on the edge of Andrew's hometown.
+He replaced the anchor on the bottle with a scallop shell, in celebration of Maggi Hambling’s sculpture which stands proud at the entrance to the town.